w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-misleading-wording.md

 type: foundational
 ---

-:term[Controls] do not include double negatives, false statements, or other misleading wording.
+:term[Content] and do not include double negatives, false statements, or other misleading wording.